Redesigning Good Creator Co

 Interviews

-Interviewed 4 campaign/brand managers and 2 product managers to uncover real-world decision workflows and friction points.
+Interviewed 4 brand managers and 2 product managers to understand real-world decision workflows and friction points.

 Competitor Analysis